-First, select whether or not you have treated wood.
+If you chose to select lumber weight, select whether or not you have treated wood.
 Treated wood has chemicals (usually MCA or micronized copper azole) in it that will slightly increase the weight.

 Standard treated wood has about 0.06 lbs/cubic foot chemical retention while wood treated for ground contact has about 0.15 lbs/cubic foot.